succinctlabs/op-succinct/book/fault_proofs/deploy.md

 cargo run --bin fetch-rollup-config-hash
 ```

-You can get the Aggregation VKEY, and Range VKEY Commitment by running the following command:
+You can get the aggregation program verification key, and range program verification key commitment by running the following command:

 ```bash
 cargo run --bin vkey --release